Material resource efficiency

 - To increase proportion of waste sent for material recycling/recovery/reuse from 40% to 50%

-- To decrease proportion of non-hazardous waste sent for landfill from 26% to 10%
+- To decrease proportion of non-hazardous waste sent for landfill from 26% to less than 10%

 All of these targets are to be met by the end of 2015 and are measured from a 2010 baseline.

-In addition we have adopted targets to reduce material use in packaging and manufacturing processes that will contribute to our long term resource efficiency performance.
-You can read more about these targets in the Product Stewardship section.
+In addition we have adopted a target to reduce material use in manufacturing processes that will contribute to our long term resource efficiency performance.
+You can read more about this target in the Product environmental improvement section.

 We are committed to transparency and constructive engagement on this topic.
 As part of this, we make detailed reports available through our Annual Report and this Responsibility section of our website.
 We follow the G3 Global Reporting Initiative (GRI) to enhance the relevance and transparency of our reporting to our stakeholders.